 These behaviors don’t just cause accidents, they also:

-- Worsen your CSA scores
+- Worsen your Compliance, Safety and Accountability (CSA) scores

 - Increase your insurance premiums